devops329/devops/instruction/alerting/alerting.md

 These are alerts that are triggered based on the contents of logs.
 For example, if the logs contain the word "error" more than 10 times in a minute, then an alert is triggered.

 The following show an attacker attempting to probe our Pizza Service for known security holes.
 They have bypassed the DNS name of the service and have obtained the public IP address directly.
-In this cause you might trigger an information alert if the probe traffic exceeds an certain level, or if the same source IP address is later used in a legitimate request.
+In this case you might trigger an information alert if the probe traffic exceeds a certain level, or if the same source IP address is later used in a legitimate request.

 ![Security violation logs](securityViolationLogs.png)

 ## Handling alerts

-When a alert is triggered the appropriate response must be initiated.
+When an alert is triggered the appropriate response must be initiated.
 The [Google SRE handbook](https://sre.google/sre-book/practical-alerting/) gives a basic structure for handling alerts.

 - **Critical** alerts are sent to the On-Call team, a team who is scheduled to be available for immediately response.
 This team has the access and capabilities required to resolve or escalate the incident.
 - **Sub-critical** alerts are inserted into a ticketing system for team members to handle during normal working hours.
 - **Informational** alerts are retained for review when convenient.
-This is commonly reviewed as a aggregated digest in a monthly operational meeting.
+This is commonly reviewed as an aggregated digest in a monthly operational meeting.

 Once an alert has triggered and the appropriate party notified, the alerting system will require an acknowledgement.
 If no acknowledgement is given then the system will escalate the alert to additional parties until an acknowledgement is received.